Job debug tracing

 We know data security is very important to our customers.
 We also understand you need controls so that sensitive data is only visible to authorized users.
 That's why we have created two layers of control to give you maximum flexibility.

 - First, you can completely turn off debug tracing at the account level so no user can view debug trace.
-See the section Enabling and disabling job debug tracing for more details.
+See Enable and disable job debug tracing for more details.

 - Second, you can control which user has the privilege to see the debug trace data.
-See the section Debug tracing privilege for more details.
+See Debug tracing privilege for more details.

 # Viewing job debug tracing